 • A link to the aggregator for the home or construction equipment category.

-Each link you place must work for the promotion of your site.
+Each link you place must work to promote your site.
 Let’s describe the main parameters of control to achieve this result:

 1. Placement indexing.
 Google must know and keep in its cache that the link from this page leads to your site.
 Then, a stable reference weight, which grows over time.